Malcolm Moore (American football)

-Early years
+Early life

 Moore attended San Fernando High School, where he earned All-City and All-American honors in 1979.
 Along with teammates Bob McClanahan and Anthony Gibson, he accepted a football scholarship from the University of Southern California.

-He is mostly known for catching a pass from quarterback John Mazur in 1981, that gave his team a first down at the seven with 17 seconds left and that contributed for a last minute drive to win 28–24 over the second ranked University of Oklahoma.
+Moore is mostly known for catching a pass from quarterback John Mazur in 1981, that gave his team a first down at the seven with 17 seconds left and that contributed for a last minute drive to win 28–24 over the second ranked University of Oklahoma.

-He was declared academically ineligible for his junior season.
+Moore was declared academically ineligible for his junior season.
 In 1983, he posted 10 receptions for 159 yards.
 He finished his college career with 37 receptions for 598 yards and 2 touchdowns.

 Professional career

 Los Angeles Express (USFL)

 Moore was selected by the Los Angeles Express of the United States Football League in the 1984 USFL Territorial Draft.
 He signed a contract on January 20, 1984, and started 7 games as a rookie.

-With Steve Young throwing to him, he registered 37 receptions (third on the team) for 598 yards and 2 touchdowns.
+With Steve Young throwing to him, Moore registered 37 receptions (third on the team) for 598 yards and 2 touchdowns.
 He was waived on February 10, 1985.